blixuk/mehchat/README.md

 *A terminal based chat client*

 ------
-This is a a small project I did for the 'CST Hackathon' at the University of Bedfordshire.
+This is a small project I did for the 'CST Hackathon' at the University of Bedfordshire.
 I wasn't able to achieve everything I wanted as I was really ill, but I managed to get something working.

 There's still more I'd like to add and see where the project goes.